 Eos, leader of the Red Faction rallies miners by putting up pamphlets and posters that condemn Ultor, blames them for the Plague and warns miners to be prepared to revolt against their oppressors.
 They are put up faster than they can be taken down and the tension escalates.
 Soon the whole situation becomes a powder keg just waiting for a spark to ignite the revolution.

-, a miner lured to Mars by the promise of adventure and to escape his parents' control over his life.
+You play as Parker, a miner lured to Mars by the promise of adventure and to escape his parents' control over his life.
 On the way back to the barracks after the end of his shift, he witnesses an argument between a guard and a miner.
 The confrontation quickly turns violent and you are suddenly caught in the middle of the miner rebellion.

-by Hendrix, an Ultor security technician who despises Ultor and wishes to help bring it down.
+Parker is contacted by Hendrix, an Ultor security technician who despises Ultor and wishes to help bring it down.
 He informs Parker of a group of miners that are attempting to leave Mars on a shuttle in the docking bay.
 Parker arrives to see that he is too late and the shuttle takes off without him, but is destroyed by a missile barrage from Ultor's extensive defense network.

 With no choice but to keep moving, Parker goes to an abandoned mine sector.
 Eos contacts him and tells him that he's the only miner to make it this far and she needs his help.
 After sabotaging a geothermal power plant, Eos instructs him to infiltrate an underwater complex via submarine to find Gryphon, an Ultor deputy administrator who might know something about the Plague.